movabletype/mt-recipes/Library sort.md

       </mt:Entries>
     </mt:Loop>

 Note this method works well if you have not modified the basenames of the entries.
-If you have, you might want to change `EntryBaseanem` in the code above to `EntryTitle`, but that adds some complications with dealing with leading punctuation.
+If you have, you might want to change `EntryBasename` in the code above to `EntryTitle`, but that adds some complications with dealing with leading punctuation.